 Which brings us back to the present…

-That has been my look at the tech news for January … until next month, Walk Fast and Smile!
+That’s my look at the tech news for January 2017.
+Until next month, walk fast and smile!

 Want to know where Canada’s hot jobs are?
 Visit the Eagle Job Board!

 Have you tried Eagle’s (very cost effective) Virtual Recruiter service?